changhuixu/MBA-Course-Notes/Managerial-Economics/module03.md

   - Perfect competition: breakeven is the quantity of production at which the price, average revenue, and marginal revenue are equal to average total cost.
   - Quantity at which TR = TC.
+  - For a firm in a competitive market, the price is always equal to: marginal revenue.
+Therefore, in perfectly competitive markets, MR = MC also means that P = MC.

 - **Shutdown point**: quantity produced at which the average revenue is less than the average variable cost.
   - Quantity at which AR < AVC.